Mausy5043/bluepy3/README.md

 blescan -n
 sudo hcitool lescan
 ```
-This should list all (compatible) Bluetooth devices in range.
+This should list the (compatible) Bluetooth devices in range.

 It may be considered to have command-line tools from BlueZ available for debugging.